NHACP-IF/NHACP-specification/nhacp-specification.md

 All messages exchanged use the little-endian byte order.
 Thus, a 16 bit number 0xaa00 is transmitted as the two bytes 0x00 and 0xaa.

+Messages must be completely transmitted within one second, intended to reduce error recovery time.

 Each message consists of a 16 bit length field followed by the number of bytes indicated by the length field.
+Because messages must be completely transmitted within one second, there is a hard ceiling on the maximum transmission unit, dictacted by the NABU hardware.
+With the native tramission rate of 111860 bits per second and many network adapter implementations using 2 stop bits, 11186 bytes is the practical limit that can be transmitted within the allotted time.
+For this reason, the maximum length of a message is 8256 bytes.
+This length was chosen for the following reasons:

+* It fits within the the one second time limit.
+* It is sufficient for an 8KB data payload plus request/response message and framing overhead.
-The maximum length of a message is 32767 bytes to ensure that the most significant bit of the message length is never set.
-This helps in crash recovery (see below).
+* It satisfies a requirement of the original NHACP draft that the most significant bit of the length field is never set, which aids in crash recovery (see below).

 No further framing is provided.
-Messages must be completely transmitted within one second.
 The receiver should ignore partial messages and signal an error to the operator if it detects the timeout condition.